 All businesses are accustomed to their own processes and whilst your ERP system should accommodate those business processes that add value, it shouldn't go on supporting the ones that don't.
-Take this opportunity, with the assistance of think your ERP vendor, to specify ways that the ERP system could modify or enhance your ways of working to drive increased efficiency.
+Take this opportunity, with the assistance of your ERP vendor, to specify ways that the ERP system could modify or enhance your ways of working to drive increased efficiency.

 6. Dismissing the Advice of your ERP Consultant

 It is vitally important to foster a good relationship between you, your designated ERP consultant and your business.
-You can use the your ERP consultants vast knowledge of previous implementations with businesses similar to yours, to your benefit.
+You can use your ERP consultants vast knowledge of previous implementations with businesses similar to yours, to your benefit.

-They will know the pitfalls to avoid, what has and hasn't worked in the past and what caused past ERP implementation failures.
+They will know the pitfalls to avoid, what has and hasn't worked in the past and what caused previous ERP implementation failures.
 Listen to them closely and heed their advice as they are the experts.
 Disregarding a consultants advice almost always result in failure.